RajKulk16/Transfer-Learning-Functional-APIs/README.md

 # Functional-APIs

 This code is an example of building a deep learning model for predicting both age and gender from facial images in a single neural network.
-It uses the VGG16 architecture as a feature extractor and employs a Functional API for creating a multi-output model.
+It uses the VGG16 and ResNet101 architecture as a feature extractor and employs a Functional API for creating a multi-output model.

 ## About Dataset